 SeaPlex is the largest at sea indoor sports and entertainment complex with attractions ranging from video gaming and roller skating to a circus school with flying trapeze classes.
 The signature Northern Star glass capsule rises 300 feet above sea level and provides 360-degree views from high above.

-Ovation of the Seas arrived at Berth 101 in Western Docks Monday afternoon (Apr 11).
+Ovation of the Seas arrived at Berth 101 (Western Docks) Monday afternoon (Apr 11).
 The ship will stay in port for a few days before heading to the Mediterranean, Far East and Australia.
-The Ovation is commanded by Capt.
-Henrick Loy.
+The ship is commanded by Captain Henrick Loy.

 She is the last of the three 167,800-ton, 4,180-guest Royal Caribbean cruise ships.
 Constructed at Meyer Werft shipyard (Papenburg, Germany), Ovation is specially built with Chinese cruise market in mind and will spend most of her time in China, with a short season sailing out of Australia.